 The main factors that determine deer meat yield are:

 - Size Of The Deer

 It is obvious that you may asked me, “How many pounds of meat from a deer?”
 The answer to this question is heavily determined by the size of the deer.
 Sex determines how big a deer will grow.
 The average mature Buck weighs about 160 lbs.
 A mature Doe, on the other hand, weighs about 140 pounds.
 Bucks, therefore, give more meat than Does.

 Some think that Does should yield more because they have a less:

 The proportions are accurate, but the assertion above is false.
 The claim fails to take one more fact into consideration.
-The ratios, for the Doe, are not sufficient to offset the Bucks almost 20 Plus Pound advantage.
+The ratios for the Doe are insufficient to offset Buck’s almost 20 Plus Pound advantage.

 Sex also determines the quality of venison.
 Bucks tend to be more masculine than does.
 Their meat is, therefore, tougher.

 In conclusion, Does give more Venison per live weight, but the Buck steals the show on overall yield.